 - Stress-Management Meditation Training

-In rare cases, surgery may be your best option.
-If this is occurs, we will coordinate with any other medical providers involved in your case and stay course with you throughout your treatment and recovery plan.
+In rare cases, surgery might be your best option.
+If this occurs, we will coordinate with any other medical providers involved in your case and stay the course with you throughout your treatment and recovery plan.